sandswim/website/pages/about.md

 ### Policies and Rules

 #### Policies
-As the Club is affiliated with Swimmign Queensland, and through them Swimmign Australia, all SQ & SA policies apply.
+As the Club is affiliated with Swimmngn Queensland, and through them Swimming Australia, all SQ & SA policies apply.

 * SCSC - Communication Policy
 * SA - Child Welfare Policy & Procedure